pkelchte/h1b/README.md

 Sign preferably with blue ink.

-### Additional evidence for extension of stay
+### Additional evidence
-beneficiary’s last 2 pay stubs, Form W-2, and other relevant evidence, as well as a copy of the beneficiary’s Form I-94, passport, travel document, or I-797.
+Beneficiary’s last 2 pay stubs, Form W-2, as well as a copy of the beneficiary’s Form I-94, passport, travel document, or I-797.

 ### Filing fees payable by check
 There are three fees: the I-129 fee, the Fraud detection and prevention fee, and the ACWIA fee.
 The American Competitiveness and Workforce Improvement Act (ACWIA) Fee is a training fee meant to fund the training of U.S. workers.
 If the employer has fewer than 25 full-time employees, they must pay only one-half of the required fee.

 **According to the Code of Federal Regulations (CFR) [DOL WHD Fact Sheet  #62H](http://www.dol.gov/whd/regs/compliance/FactSheet62/whdfs62H.pdf), an H-1B worker can never be required to pay any part of the ACWIA and Fraud detection and prevention fees.
 Attorney fees and filing fees for ETA 9035 and Form I-129 can be deducted as long as they don't reduce an H-1B worker’s pay below the required wage rate.**

-All checks and money orders must be drawn on U.S. financial institutions and payable in U.S. funds.

-Make the check or money order payable to **U.S. Department of Homeland Security** (not "USDHS" or "DHS").
+All checks and money orders must be drawn on U.S. financial institutions and made payable in U.S. funds to **U.S. Department of Homeland Security** (not "USDHS" or "DHS").

 #### Check 1
 U.S. Department of Homeland Security - $325.00 - Form I-129